 Pasting Hyperlinks in Excel

-If you need to paste hyperlinks into Excel spreadsheets, not the following:
+If you need to paste hyperlinks into Excel spreadsheets, note the following:

 - In Excel desktop, pasting an Excel Hyperlink formula does not apply the hyperlink formatting.

-- In Excel desktop, you can double-click the cell and then paste the link and it does applies the proper hyperlink formatting,
+- In Excel desktop, you can double-click the cell and then paste the link and it does apply the proper hyperlink formatting,

 - In Excel online, pasting a hyperlink formula does apply proper formatting.